Climate Model Summary

 Persistent NINO3.4 values above +0.8 °C typically indicate El Niño, while values below −0.8 °C typically indicate La Niña.

 Sea surface temperatures in the Indian Ocean have shown patterns consistent with a positive IOD event since the end of May.
 The IOD index has been above the positive IOD threshold for 7 of the last 8 weeks, with the latest weekly value (to 8 September) well above the threshold at +1.0 °C. This is a result of cooler than average sea surface temperatures off the Java coast and warmer than average temperatures off the Horn of Africa.

 All models suggest positive IOD index values are likely to persist into summer, however, IOD events are unable to form (and therefore influence Australian climate) once the monsoon trough moves into the southern hemisphere, usually from December to April.

 A positive IOD typically means a drier than average winter-spring for parts of southern and central Australia.
 It also typically means warmer than average winter-spring days for the southern two-thirds of Australia and an early start to the southern bushfire season.
 Persistent IOD index values above +0.4 °C typically indicate a positive IOD event, while values below −0.4 °C typically indicate a negative IOD event.

 The Bureau of Meteorology's climate model generates a six-month forecast for the NINO and IOD indices each fortnight.

-The most recent model run (generated 12 October) suggests the central tropical Pacific sea surface temperatures will remain neutral throughout the outlook period.
-For the Indian Ocean Dipole (IOD), the Bureau's model suggests positive IOD values are likely to persist throughout spring, peaking in October and returning to average during the southern summer.
+The most recent model run (generated 31 August) suggests the central tropical Pacific sea surface temperatures will remain close to average throughout the outlook period, but warm gradually.
+For the Indian Ocean Dipole (IOD), the Bureau's model suggests positive IOD values are likely to persist throughout spring, peaking in September and returning to average during the southern summer.